devsarahgeo/Ecommerce-GTM-Strategy-Analysis/README.md

 This helps the business identify growth opportunities, reduce operational issues (like cancellations), and improve customer retention.

-In short: “How can the marketplace improve revenue, reduce cancellations, and retain more customers?”
+In short: "How can the marketplace improve revenue, reduce cancellations, and retain more customers?"
 </p>

 ---